Thor-tech-of-metal/repo-it-notes/my-notes/visual-code/debug-angular.md

 # Angular Remote Debugging Setup

+You will see the debug in your VS and Chrome developer mode

 1. **Add remote debugging to your app and enable source maps**

 Add this to `angular.json`: